John Rowan (Kentucky politician): Duel with Dr. James Chambers

 Bullock served as Chambers' second for the duel; Bibb acted as second for Rowan.
+Some accounts hold that Joseph Hamilton Daveiss and John Allen acted as Rowan's seconds.
 According to Bibb, he and Bullock met on February 1 to discuss the parameters for the duel.
 Bullock proposed that the matter be dropped, but Bibb insisted that Chambers would have to retract his challenge, to which Bullock would not consent.
 The duel was held February 3, 1801, near Bardstown.
 Both combatants missed with their first shots.
 Both men fired again, and Rowan's second shot struck Chambers, wounding him severely.
 (Bibb's account says that Chambers was struck in the left side; other accounts state that the shot hit Chambers in the chest.)
 Rowan then offered his carriage to take Chambers to town for medical attention, and Chambers asked that Rowan not be prosecuted.
 Despite medical aid, Chambers died the following day.

 Public sentiment was against Rowan in the matter of his duel with Chambers.
 Soon after the duel, friends of Chambers formed a posse and rode toward Rowan's house.
 Rowan concocted a ruse whereby he dressed a family slave in his coat and hat and sent him riding from the house on horseback.
 The posse was fooled into thinking the slave was Rowan and gave chase, but the slave escaped and Rowan's life was spared as well.
 Days later, the owner of the land where the duel had taken place swore out a warrant for Rowan's arrest for murder.
 Some accounts hold that, as Commonwealth's Attorney, Rowan's friend Felix Grundy would have been responsible for prosecuting the case against Rowan and that Grundy resigned the position to avoid prosecuting his friend.
 Grundy's biographer, John Roderick Heller, admits that this was possible, although no evidence exists to confirm it.
 Heller also points out that Grundy was Commonwealth's Attorney not in Nelson County (the location of Bardstown), but in neighboring Washington County at the time.
 Joseph Hamilton Daveiss and Colonel William Allen served as counsel for Rowan.
 The judge opined that there was insufficient evidence to send the case to a grand jury, and Rowan was released.